 Miles Conlan, Linguistics

 Riley Dawson Hushak, English and Linguistics

 Mary O’Bannon, Linguistics

 The English Advising Team:

-- Christiana Langenberg, Advising Coordinator (focus on Engl Literature, Creative Writing) email@example.com
+- Christiana Langenberg, Advising Coordinator (focus on English Literature, Creative Writing) email@example.com

 - Pat Johnson (focus on English Education) firstname.lastname@example.org

-- Samantha Robinson-Adams (focus on English Rhetoric, also advisor for Technical Communications, Speech Communications) email@example.com
+- Samantha Robinson-Adams (focus on English Rhetoric, also adviser for Technical Communication, Speech Communication) email@example.com

 - Taylor Anne Barriuso (focus on general English, also adviser for Linguistics) firstname.lastname@example.org